amitsara/OMS-Agent-for-Linux/docs/Security-Events-Preview-Configuration.md

-# Configuration for 3rd party security event collection (Preview)
+# Configuration for collection of security solution logs (Preview)

-OMS supports collection of the following 3rd party security event types:
+OMS supports collection of the following log types:
-- **Common Event Format (CEF) events**
+- **Common Event Format (CEF) logs**
-- **Cisco ASA events**
+- **Cisco ASA logs**

 ##Configuration summary
 1. Install and onboard the OMS Agent for Linux
-2. Send the required events to the agent on UDP port 25225
+2. Configure Syslog forwarding to send the required logs to the agent on UDP port 25225
 3. Place the agent configuration [file][1] on the agent machine in ```/etc/opt/microsoft/omsagent/conf/omsagent.d/```
 4. Restart the syslog daemon and the OMS agent